stolk/hsvbench/README.md

 ## Conclusion

-Table look up is only faster if you use a naive implementation.
+Table look up is only faster than a naive implementation.

 Branchless HSV to RGB conversion pays off big time: I measured almost a factor 6.